Ezeqielle/Python_discord_bot/README.md

 -
 + purge a text channel
 + reset Mythic Score (if enable with [Jevees](<https://www.jeeves.bot/>) bot)
++ reset a specific role

 Coming soon :
 -
 + add role by reaction
 + connection with battle.net api
++ custom setup for guild